Notice of Pre-AIA or AIA Status

 Greyscale

-Regarding claim 2, Algminas discloses that in the closed frame position, the second frame engages the latch (see Fig. 9; the second frame always engages the latch, such that the second frame engages the latch in the closed frame position, even if the second frame also engages the latch in the open frame position) and a cutting operation is performed on a workpiece (when the blade on the first frame is moved toward the second frame; see page 4, lines 2-22 and page 28, line 21 to page 29, line 13).
+Regarding claim 2, Algminas discloses that in the closed frame position, the second frame engages the latch (see Fig. 9; the second frame always engages the latch, such that the second frame engages the latch in the closed frame position, even if the second frame also engages the latch in the open frame position) and a cutting operation is performed on a workpiece (when the first blade of the first frame is moved toward the second frame; see page 4, lines 2-22 and page 28, line 21 to page 29, line 13).

 Regarding claim 10, Algminas discloses that a passage extends through a base of the first frame (see Figs. 2 and 9; the passage defines the space through which ram 246 extends).

-Regarding claim 12, Algminas discloses that the stop member 228 is ring-shaped (see Figs. 2 and 6; the member 228 is ‘ring-shaped’ because the member is annular due to extending around the ram 246 and defining an opening for the ram 246 to pass through) and the ram 246 is cone-shaped (see Fig. 2; the ram 246 is cone-shaped due to including a conical shape toward its right end, relative to the figure being oriented with the reference characters upright), and wherein the ram 246 passes through the stop member 228 freely during a stroke (see Figs. 2 and 6; the seat 228 defines an opening through which the ram 246 freely passes) but engages the stop member 228 at an end of the stroke (this feature is satisfied due to the action of the return spring 230; that is, the broadest reasonable interpretation of ‘engages’ does not require direct contact between the stop member and the ram, since such an interpretation does not appear consistent with the present application, which also contemplates a return spring between the stop member and ram – the spring 230 of Algminas acts on the stop member 228, such that the lack of movement of the stop member 228 is what causes the stop member to engage the ram 246 via the spring 230 at the end of the stroke).
+Regarding claim 12, Algminas discloses that the stop member 228 is ring-shaped (see Figs. 2 and 6; the member 228 is ‘ring-shaped’ because the member is annular due to extending around the ram 246 and defining an opening for the ram 246 to pass through), and wherein the ram 246 passes through the stop member 228 during a stroke (see Figs. 2 and 6; the stop member 228 defines an opening through which the ram 246 passes) but engages the stop member 228 at an end of the stroke (this feature is satisfied due to the action of the return spring 230; that is, the broadest reasonable interpretation of ‘engages’ does not require direct contact between the stop member and the ram, since such an interpretation does not appear consistent with the present application, which also contemplates a return spring between the stop member and ram – the spring 230 of Algminas acts on the stop member 228, such that the lack of movement of the stop member 228 is what causes the stop member to engage the ram 246 via the spring 230 at the end of the stroke).

 Algminas fails to disclose that the tool head comprises a trip lever hingedly coupled to the first arm to rotate between an open lever position and a closed lever position, the trip lever being in the open lever position and outside the cutting zone when the second frame is in the closed frame position, the trip lever being in the closed lever position and inside the cutting zone when the second frame is in the open frame position as required by claim 1.
-Algminas further fails to that the trip lever moving between the closed lever position to the open lever position causes the second frame to move from the open frame position to the closed frame position as required by claim 2.
+Algminas further fails to that the trip lever moving between the closed lever position and the open lever position causes the second frame to move from the open frame position to the closed frame position as required by claim 2.

 It would have been obvious to one of ordinary skill in the art to hingedly couple a trip lever having the features discussed in the preceding paragraph as taught by Gregory to the first arm of Algminas in order to improve safety because the trip lever converts forces acting on the object during processing into closing forces to ensure that the second frame remains in the closed frame position during processing of the object.
 Safety is a known concern for cutting tools, such as the tool head of Algminas, and thus this modification enhances safety by providing a second mechanism for ensuring that the second frame remains closed during processing of the object.
 For example, if a user of the tool head of Algminas mistakenly believes that the latch is engaged, when the latch is in fact disengaged, there is a risk prior to this modification that the second frame could move during processing of the object and result in a dangerous condition such as the object being processing becoming dislodged from the tool head.
 However, following this modification, the second frame of Algminas, as modified, is retained closed even if the latch is inadvertently left unlatched.
 The coupling of the trip to the first arm of Algminas is obvious in view of the combined teachings of Algminas and Gregory.
 Algminas discloses the second frame being hingedly coupled to the first arm, and Gregory discloses the trip lever being coupled to the same arm as that to which the second frame is hingedly coupled.

-Claim(s) 3-7 is/are rejected under 35 U.S.C.
+Claim(s) 3-6 is/are rejected under 35 U.S.C.
 103 as being unpatentable over Algminas as modified by Gregory as applied to claim 1 above, and further in view of US Pat.
 No. 9,209,585 B2 to Houser et al.

 Regarding claim 3, Algminas, as modified, discloses the latch includes a proximally sloped top surface (a portion of the latch engaging element 403 as can be seen in Fig. 9 of Algminas; the top surface is a ‘proximally sloped’ surface because the surface slopes moving along the proximal direction) and the second arm includes a distally sloped bottom surface (a bottom surface of element 403; the bottom surface is a ‘distally sloped’ surface because the surface slopes moving along the distal direction), the distally sloped bottom surface engaging the proximally sloped top surface in the closed frame position (see Fig. 9 of Algminas).